perlin-network/noise/README.md

 For all code contributions, please ensure they adhere as close as possible to the following guidelines:

-- Strictly follows the formatting and styling rules denoted [here](https://github.com/golang/go/wiki/CodeReviewComments).
+1. **Strictly** follows the formatting and styling rules denoted [here](https://github.com/golang/go/wiki/CodeReviewComments).
-- Commit messages are in format `module_name: Change typed down as a sentence.`.
-This allows our maintainers and everyone else to know what specific code changes you wish to address.
+2. Commit messages are in format `module_name: Change typed down as a sentence.` This allows our maintainers and everyone else to know what specific code changes you wish to address.
-    - Example: `network: Added in message broadcasting methods.`
+    - `network: Added in message broadcasting methods.`
-    - Example: `builders/network: Added in new option to address PoW in generating peer IDs.`
+    - `builders/network: Added in new option to address PoW in generating peer IDs.`
-- Consider backwards compatibility.
+3. Consider backwards compatibility.
 New methods are perfectly fine, though changing the `builders.NetworkBuilder` pattern radically for example should only be done should there be a good reason.

+If you...

-If you love the work we are doing, want to work full-time with us, or are interested in getting paid for working on open-source projects: we're hiring.
+1. love the work we are doing,
+2. want to work full-time with us,
+3. or are interested in getting paid for working on open-source projects

+... **we're hiring**.

 To grab our attention, just make a PR and start contributing.